johanf85/home-assistant-heating-configuration/automations.md

 ### The design wishes for the system

-*   Heat the bedroom to a desired temperature at night (while living room radiator closed) and the living room during the day and evening (while bedroom radiator closed)
+*   Multi zone: Heat the bedroom to a desired temperature at night (while living room radiator closed) and the living room during the day and evening (while bedroom radiator closed)
 *   Turn off the thermostat function when no one home
 *   A wired system, that doesn't use wifi, cause I want to limit the use of EMF-radiation in my home
 *   Use a smartphone app and / or a browser to control and monitor the thermostat
 *   Send alerts to the smartphone when certain conditions are met, e.g. when it is suspected that a window is open.

 ### Software